Discover our transformative Learning Programs

 Most individuals with a learning disability or ADHD will display over 10 of the following traits and behaviors.
 These characteristics can fluctuate from day-to-day or even minute to minute, with the only consistent aspect being their inconsistency.
 (Feel free to 'check off' and print them at your convenience.)

-Alternate Diagnosis
+Alternate Diagnoses

 Regardless of the diagnosis (or no diagnosis), Rocky Point Academy can evaluate whether our programs are beneficial for you or your child.
 We offer these informal assessments at no cost.